nullstack/nullstack.github.io/articles/getting-started.md

 ### src/

-This folder will contain the actual source code of your application
+This folder will contain the actual source code of your application.

 ### src/Application.njs